Skip to main content

 Cloud Monitoring for Catalyst Wireless is a Meraki Dashboard Early Access Feature.
 Before you can add your wireless controller to dashboard you have to Opt-in to Cloud Monitoring for Catalyst Wireless.
 Go to Organization > Early access to enable.

-Cloud Monitoring for Catalyst Wireless brings together the exceptional performance of the Catalyst 9800 wireless controller and the user-friendly interface of the Meraki dashboard, streamlining wireless operations.
+Cloud Monitoring for Catalyst Wireless brings together the performance of the Catalyst 9800 wireless LAN controller (WLC) and the user-friendly interface of the Meraki dashboard, streamlining wireless operations.
 This dashboard offers a unified perspective of the entire network, enabling comprehensive insights into both Meraki and Catalyst networks from a single dashboard.
-With this dashboard, users can conveniently monitor their entire network remotely, identifying and resolving problems effortlessly, regardless of their location, even if they are thousands of miles away.

-Once wireless controllers have been added to dashboard networks, wireless controllers can be found in dashboard in multiple locations in the dashboard navigation menus.
+Once wireless controllers have been added to dashboard networks, following the instructions in the Adding Catalyst 9800 Wireless Controller and Access Points to Dashboard document, wireless controllers can be found in the dashboard in multiple locations in the dashboard navigation menus.

-To view a summary list of all wireless controllers in your Organization, go to Organization > Wireless LAN controllers
+To view a summary list of all wireless controllers in an Organization, go to Organization > Wireless LAN controllers

 To view a summary list of wireless controllers in a network, go to Wireless > Wireless LAN controllers > List.

-For Wireless controller in an HA SSO pair, the dashboard list pages will list a single wireless controller to represent the HA system.
-If there is an issue with the standby unit, the wireless controller will have alert to indicate if there is a problem with the standby wireless controller.
+For a wireless controller in an HA SSO pair, the dashboard list pages will list a single wireless controller to represent the HA system.
+If there is an issue with the standby unit, the wireless controller will have an alert to indicate if there is a problem with the standby wireless controller.

 Summary